hackclub/winter/docs/faq.md

 Yes you can.
 The amount you get for the grant depends on how complex your project is.
 So if you team up with an IRL friend and want to build a project that costs $500, that would be acceptable.
 You'd share a Hack Club Bank account with your friend.

-##### Is there a limited amount of grants?

-At the moment Hack Club doesn't have a limited number.
-If we start hitting high numbers we might need to revisit it but we want to see many cool projects come out of this event!

-##### Can I buy a 3D printer with the grant

-You can buy parts to make one.
-If a 3D printer fits your budget, it could count as a tool you need for the project.

-##### Do we have to build only one project or can we also build multiple mini-projects?
+##### How many total grants are there availalbe?

+Currently, there is no limit for the number of grants available.
+This is be subject to change depending on the volume of project proposals.

+##### Can we build multiple small projects instead of one project?

-You can build multiple small projects as long as it costs less than $250!
+You can build multiple small projects as long as you can outline a plan to complete them during the 10-day event.

 ##### Does the entire project have to cost less than $250?

-No, but the grant is only up to $250, so you will have to personally pay the difference if it's over $250.
+The project may have a budget exceeding $250.
+However, you would be responsible for covering the difference by adding money to your Hack Club Bank account.

-##### What If I use more money than I put on the PR?
+##### What if I need more funds than initially planned?

-If you end up needing a bit more and you haven't hit $250 all you'll need to do is hit up a member of the bank team!

-##### Is there a due date for the proposal and if I can change it?

-The proposal due date is the 15th of January as of now and yes you can change it before January 15th if you need to!
+If your initial grant was less than $250, and you find yourself needing to order extra parts, reach out to the Bank team at bank@hackclub.com to request additional funds.

-##### When are PRs going to be reviewed?
+##### When will my pull request be reviewed?

-Within 48 hours of submitting.
+We'll try our best to review within 48 hours.
+However, there may be delays around federal holidays in the United States.

-##### Will we have to pay the 7% fee for Hack club Bank?
+##### Will we have to pay the 7% fee for Hack Club Bank?

-No, Hack Club Bank members have decided that we are going to waive the 7% fee or any of the wonderland hardware accounts set up on Hack Club Bank.
-If your project runs over the grant money and you need to deposit a bit more cash to build your project- there will be no fee!
+The 7% fiscsal sponsorship fee will be waived for Winter Hardware Wonderland grant funds.
+If your project's budget exceeds $250, and you need more funds to build your project, there will be no fee to add personal funds to your account.

 ##### Should my budget include shipping and taxes?

-Absolutely!
-Remember to include shipping charges and taxes in your budget.
+Please do include shipping and taxes so the grant amount you receive will be as close as possible to your project expenses.